Cindy and Barrett with RV in Montrose

 Truck Repair Finances: This is a sadder story. $479.90/month while we had the 2014 GMC truck. $108.99/month since having the 2020 Ford truck.

-Truck Payment: Since August 2020, our truck payment is now the most expensive cost we have on the road.
-Purchasing the new truck has essentially tripled the truck payment we were initially paying.
+Truck Payment: Since August 2020, our truck payment has been the most expensive cost we have on the road.
+Purchasing the new truck has essentially tripled the payment we were initially paying.

 However, not being in the shop every few weeks, not fearing our vehicle could fall apart at any second, and not regularly dealing with horrible customer support anymore (And across the US … for real … don’t get me started on the terrible culture that is festering inside of every GMC we entered.
 And we were in A LOT.) has been worth every penny.

-Boondocking Supplies: If you want to boondock frequently, you should also remember that you may need to invest in solar panels or a generator to keep your rig running.
-Remember, though, that over time, the investment will balance out since boondocking spots are free!
+Boondocking Supplies: If you want to boondock frequently, you’ll likely need to invest in solar panels and/or a generator to keep your rig running.
+Remember, though, that the investment will balance out over time since boondocking spots are free!

 I would compare these numbers to the current monthly budget for your rent/mortgage, home utilities, gas, vehicles, and repairs.

-Everything else in our budget has stayed either similar or has decreased dramatically compared to what it was before hitting the road!
+Everything else in our budget stayed similar or decreased dramatically compared to before hitting the road!

 We definitely buy fewer things.
-We don’t need much more beyond what we already have with us on the road, and we also don’t have room for anything else!
+We don’t need much more than what we already have on the road, and we also don’t have room for anything else!
 Our extra spending is almost entirely on food or experiences instead of things.

 21. What does a full-time RV living budget look like?

 Honestly, you can make everything listed above more affordable or more expensive.
-You can find ways to make the full-time RVing lifestyle fit just about any budget.
+You can find ways to make the full-time RVing lifestyle fit almost any budget.
 Think about everything listed above when forming your own.

 I’d recommend having a security blanket.